anaezquerro/anaezquerro.github.io/content/index.md

 ## Academy

 **Supervision**:
-- *Statistical and NLP methods for the analysis of political discourse in Spain* (bachelor thesis, in-progress).
+- *Statistical and NLP methods for the analysis of political discourse in Spain* (bachelor thesis).
-- *Development of a database for the analysis of housing rentals* (bachelor thesis, in-progress).
+- *Development of a database for the analysis of housing rentals* (bachelor thesis, finished).

 **Services**:
 - Compensation Board member of the [Faculty of Computer Science](https://www.fic.udc.es/es) ([University of A Coruña](https://udc.es/en/)) from 2020 to 2023.